fluent/fluent-plugin-s3/README.md

       # parameters...
     </buffer>

+See official article for more detail: [Buffer section configurations](http://docs.fluentd.org/v0.14/articles/buffer-section)

-This configuration doesn't work with fluentd v0.12.
+Note that this configuration doesn't work with fluentd v0.12.

 ### v0.12 style